Skip to Content

 Class Action Employment Law Litigation Throughout California

-Pregnancy discrimination involves unfair treatment based on pregnancy, childbirth, or related medical conditions.
-It can manifest in hiring practices, job assignments, promotional opportunities, and more, undermining your career and family life.
+Pregnancy discrimination means unfair treatment due to pregnancy, childbirth, or a related medical condition.
+Discrimination can occur through hiring, job assignments, promotions, and more, putting your career and personal wellbeing at risk.

-Zakay Law Group exclusively focuses its practice on California employment law.
-We represent employees whose legal rights have been violated in the workplace due to discriminatory practices.
-Our pregnancy discrimination lawyer in San Diego leads class action litigation for groups of individuals who have experienced similar discrimination by the same employer.
-We have handled thousands of cases, resulting in millions of dollars in compensation for our clients.
+Zakay Law Group focuses exclusively on California employment law and advocates for employees facing workplace violations.
+Our pregnancy discrimination attorney in San Diego leads class action litigation for groups who have experienced similar unfair treatment by the same employer.
+Our attorneys have handled thousands of cases and recovered millions of dollars in compensation for our clients.

 Schedule a free initial consultation with our San Diego pregnancy discrimination attorney to discuss your case.
 Call (619) 353-8032 or complete our online contact form.
 Hablamos español.